open-mmlab/mmcv/docs/runner.md

 - Support `EpochBasedRunner` and `IterBasedRunner` for different scenarios.
 Implementing customized runners is also allowed to meet customized needs.
 - Support customized workflow to allow switching between different modes while training.
 Currently, supported modes are train and val.
-- Enable extensibility through various Hooks, including hooks defined in MMCV and customized ones.
+- Enable extensibility through various hooks, including hooks defined in MMCV and customized ones.

 ## EpochBasedRunner